cesaraustralia/DynamicGrids.jl/README.md

 Rules come in a number of flavours (outlined in the [docs](https://cesaraustralia.github.io/DynamicGrids.jl/stable/#Rules-1)).
-This allows using specialised methods for different types of rules, ecoding assumtions about their behaviours that can greatly improve performance.
+This allows using specialised methods for different types of rules, ecoding assumtions about their behaviours that can greatly improve performance through more efficient use of caches and parallelisation.
 Rules can be collected in a `Ruleset`, with some additional arguments to control the simulation:

 ```
 ruleset = Ruleset(Life(2, 3); opt=SparseOpt(), proc=CuGPU())